Vestibular (Balance/ Dizziness) & Vision Dysfunction

 10.5

-Vestibular rehabilitation therapy is recommended for unilateral peripheral vestibular dysfunction.
+Vestibular rehabilitation therapy is recommended for patients experiencing functionally limiting dizziness.

 Last updated